Key takeaways

 NEFT

-NEFT includes UTR references, typically 16 or 22 alphanumeric chars with bank prefixes.
-Disambiguate same day, same amount collisions using UTR + IFSC + beneficiary name.
+NEFT includes UTR references, typically 16 or 22 alphanumeric characters with bank prefixes.
+To disambiguate same day, same amount collisions, combine UTR + IFSC + beneficiary name.
+This three signal approach catches edge cases that single field matching misses.

 Example: "NEFT CR UTR SBIN24012345678901234 FROM CUSTOMER ABC PVT LTD IFSC HDFC0001234 INVOICE 2024/001"